 LINK(S) TO EVENTUAL WEBSITE(S) - - - - - - - - - -->[DH]

-Although individual regions, districts, cities, etc. enjoy self-government within Oregon proper, the nation as a whole is led by the Republican Assembly whose members (currently 339) are drawn from a variety of sources--ethnic groups, regional divisions, labor unions, trading associations, religions.
+Although individual regions, districts, cities, etc. enjoy self-government within Oregon proper, the nation is led by the Republican Assembly whose members (currently 339) are drawn from a variety of sources--ethnic groups, regional divisions, labor unions, trading associations, religions.
 As well as all of these, one hundred "At Large" Assemblymen are selected in a General Election every four years.
 The vote goes by party, and each party gets the number of Assemblymen equal to their percentage of the vote.

 The Republican Assembly in turn elects the members of the National Council which in most ways functions like a cabinet in Parliamentary-style democracies.
 However, the twelve Councillors may be any adult Oregonian, and each serves for a fixed term--six years.
 The President of the Assembly (elected by that body each year from among themselves) is also Chair of the Council and has a full vote in the Council.

-It is the Councillor for Justice who nominates members of the judiciary, but requires the consent of the Assembly.
-In general this means the National District Courts, with the National Courts of Appeal above them, followed the National Supreme Court on top.
+It is the Councillor for Justice who nominates members of the judiciary but requires the consent of the Assembly.
+In general, this means the National District Courts, with the National Courts of Appeal above them, followed the National Supreme Court on top.
 Judges serve for fifteen years and have the right to impeach their own members, as does the Assembly.